luojiahai/pigeon/README.md

 * iPad (2017)
 * All iPad Pro models

 Note: Do not target on XCode simulators, which may not support some functionalities such as ARKit camera component.
+If your building environment is not satisfied but you have a valid physical device, please read 'TestFlight Beta Software Testing' topic under 'Testings' section to join beta testing for installation of the app.

 ## Features

+* Chat
-* Add friends and chat
+* Add friends (QR code)
 * Group chat
 * Location share
 * Group location share